-A trust is a legally binding agreement that allows a third party, known as a trustee, to hold the property, financial resources and other assets of an individual.
+A trust is a legally binding agreement — sometimes drafted with the help of a Palm Desert trust litigation attorney — that allows a third party, known as a trustee, to hold the property, financial resources and other assets of an individual.
 The trustee manages the assets on behalf of a beneficiary.
 The structure of a trust varies greatly depending on the state in which the trustor resides and how and when he or she wants to pass assets to the beneficiaries.

 Many Palm Desert, California, residents choose to add a living trust to their estate plan.
 Trusts outline the distribution of property from one generation to the next and are popular with many individuals because of the benefits.
 Assets in a trust may be passed to a beneficiary outside of the formal probate process, saving time, eliminating court fees and reducing estate taxes.

 As with many other legal actions, such as real estate litigation, there may be problems with a trust that require trust litigation.
 Problems are most often associated with trustees and their behavior surrounding the distribution of property.
 Since there is no single statute of limitations that applies to all trust matters in California, lawsuits can be filed years after the wrongful act and proceedings can linger in court for years.
 To help guide you through the process, you need an estate planning attorney experienced in litigation matters.

 Role of the Trustor, Trustee and Beneficiary

 A trust is an arrangement involving three parties.
 The trustor, sometimes referred to as the grantor, is the individual who creates the trust.
 The trustee is the person or persons, or entity in some circumstances, agreeing to hold assets placed into the trust.
 The third person is the beneficiary, the individual who receives the assets as indicated in the trust agreement.